Leeds England, UK Travel Guide

 Turn off lights and air conditioning when leaving rooms.

-Be mindful of your water usage in accommodation.
+Conserve water in accommodation.

 Prioritize independent shops, cafes, and tour operators.